EENCloud/api-docs/source/includes/_api_action.md

 Parameter | Data Type | Description
 --------- | --------- | -----------
-device_id | string    | ID of the camera to turn off recording for.
-If this parameter and the `'layout_id'` parameter are omitted, all cameras with write access available to the requesting user will be used layout_id | string    | ID of the layout for which cameras will have recording turned off.
+layout_id | string    | ID of the layout for which cameras will have recording turned off.
 All cameras in the layout will be affected.
-If this parameter and the `'device_id'` parameter are omitted, all cameras with write access available to the requesting user will be used

 ### HTTP Status Codes